Takata doubling U.S. recall for defective air bags to 34 million vehicles

 U.S. Transportation Secretary Anthony Foxx said NHTSA also issued a consent order to Takata, requiring the supplier to cooperate in the safety agency's probe as well as any oversight.

-NHTSA also said it will "organize and prioritize the replacement of defective Takata inflators" under its legal authority.
+NHTSA also said it will "organise and prioritise the replacement of defective Takata inflators" under its legal authority.
 This is the first time the agency has used this power since 2000, when Congress granted it under the TREAD Act.

 "We will not stop our work until every air bag is replaced," Foxx said.